August 12

 • Coaching is about moving the client from where they are to where they want to be.

-• A client comes to a coach to change, enhance or improve some area of their life, e.g., to lose weight, change jobs, improve a relationship, have better life balance.
+• A client goes to a coach to change, enhance, or improve some area of their life, e.g., to lose weight, change jobs, improve a relationship, or have a better life balance.

-• The coach then establishes outcomes the client wishes to achieve, asks powerful questions, develops a plan, and helps the client be accountable to achieve that plan.
+• The coach then establishes outcomes the client wishes to achieve, asks powerful questions, develops a plan, and helps the client be accountable for achieving that plan.

 • Coaching does not focus on the past and what happened previously in one’s life.
 Rather, it focuses on the present and helping people move from this point forward.